-What’s really impressive about the gameplay of Dragon Age: Inquisition is how it utilizes its multi-region open world design.
-The open world isn’t just there to make the game bigger and more unpredictable.
-One of the protagonist’s goals is to expand the Inquisition, which is another interesting and unique gameplay aspect.
+One of the protagonist’s goals is to expand the Inquisition, which is another gameplay aspect.
 You must spread the influence of your organization, and try to persuade others to join it, on a large scale.
 Throughout the game you can complete many different kinds of side quests (many of which are refreshing compared to the side quests in other RPGs) to expand your influence, letting you pursue missions on the “War Table.”
 You can capture areas and transform them into Inquisition strongholds.

-Dragon Age: Inquisition is the best showcase of Frostbite 3’s capabilities.
-From a technical standpoint it is very impressive both for its visual fidelity and audio quality, not cutting corners like Battlefield 4 does.
+Dragon Age: Inquisition is the best showcase of Frostbite 3’s capabilities as of 2014.
+From a technical standpoint it is very impressive both for its visual fidelity and audio quality, not cutting corners as much as Battlefield 4 does.

 The lighting system and shader quality are very good and very modern; as expected Inquisition has an outstanding ambient occlusion system.
 What’s really surprising is that despite the massive scale of the game, its overall texture quality is among the very best of any game, with 2048 x 2048 textures being extremely common.
 Its draw distance might be the best of any game, right next to The Vanishing of Ethan Carter (which ironically is another 2014 game with an overall texture quality that’s on par).
 Footprints are even tracked in snow, which is a nice detail.
 It’s a true DX11 game, using tessellation on things like mountains and large rocks/cliffs.
-In addition, characters and creatures are designed with remarkable levels of detail, although animations (including facial animations) are nothing remarkable… facial animations are only slightly above average.
+In addition, characters and creatures are designed with remarkable levels of detail, although animations (including facial animations) are nothing remarkable.

 Optimization is lackluster to say the least.
 Dragon Age: Inquisition might be the most demanding game today, and patch 2 only made performance worse.
 As of December 2014, an i7 2600 running between 4.0 – 4.2 GHz, 8GB DDR3 1600, and a GTX 780 Ti are only capable of 40-60 FPS on average on max detail at 1080p.
 Frame rate is typically in the 40s, but 50s aren’t rare either and occasional dips into the 30s happens at times.
 An i7 4820k running at 4.5 GHz, 8GB DDR3 1866, and a GTX 980 achieve 30-50 FPS on max detail at 1440p, with drops to the 30s mostly occurring in the Hinterlands.
 Downsampling via NVIDIA DSR hurts performance badly even with the slightest resolution increase.

 Technical prowess aside, the art style of the game isn’t exaggerated in any way.
 The more worldly environments such as mountain ranges, plains, deserts, and the like, all look realistic, although the game’s palette and lighting system remain distinct, bearing some resemblance to Dragon Age: Origins.
-The more unique environments are stunning for their art design.
 But like Origins, there is no dynamic day/night cycle or weather which is very unfortunate.
 This should be present in the more normal regions like the Hinterlands, and it is something we have come to expect in modern games.